1,849 total views, 2 views today

 He also would run spontaneous or impromptu theatre at Carnegie Hall whereby plays and performances took place with him focusing mainly on spontaneity training and the living newspaper technique.
 Many an aspiring actors were rumoured to attend these open sessions in New York.
 This work he wrote about in two editions of a self-produced and published magazine called Impromptu.

-Today now in 2019 we can see many of his thoughts,ideas,and techniques at play not only in therapy sessions such as family therapy, non-violent resistance, and mentalisation but also in contemporary society and television series such as Whose Line Is It Anyway? where a story or few words might be given out and a new or different response made spontaneously.
+Today we can see many of his thoughts,ideas,and techniques at play not only in therapy sessions such as family therapy, non-violent resistance, and mentalisation but also in contemporary society and television series such as Whose Line Is It Anyway? where a story or few words might be given out and a new or different response made spontaneously.

 I believe Moreno and his wide ranging techniques, methodology, and theory really matter today in the 21st century and I would encourage people to read some of his works but also try it out at introductory workshops and look at situations with new eyes and perspectives.
 We really do need new ways to see things at these most tricky times for humanity and psychodrama may offer us a way to see things afresh.